Hiatal Hernia Treatment in Philadelphia, PA

 the membrane can degenerate, which may force a segment of the stomach into the chest cavity, following the esophagus.
 We find that mostly middle-aged people to the elderly are the ones who suffer from Hiatal Hernias the most frequently.
 However, it is not rare that a younger individual will need treatment for a Hiatal Hernia.

 Most people won’t know if they have a hiatal hernia or not.
-It doesn’t cause symptoms by itself.
+This medical condition does not often cause notable symptoms by itself.
 However, there are things that someone who may have a hiatal hernia may notice:

 - Chest pain